ringcentral/ringcentral-api-docs/docs/authentication/auth-code-flow.md

 ## Step 1.
 Request authorization code

-When your application needs to access a user's data, redirect the user to RingCentral API server.
+When your application needs to access a user's data, redirect the user to the RingCentral API server.
 Generate a URL to request access from endpoint `/restapi/oauth/authorize`.
-This request must be in the `application/x-www-form-urlencoded` format by passing the following parameters in the HTTP request body:
+This request must be in the `application/x-www-form-urlencoded` format and must contain the following parameters in the HTTP request body:

 | Parameter       | Type   | Description |
 | --------------- | ------ | ----------- |